- Gastric Sleeve Surgery

 For visitors from Maitland and the Hunter region, the Central Coast is a wonderful place to visit and recover from bariatric surgery.
 Removed from the bustle and stress of a big city, all of our obesity surgery procedures take place in the exceptional facilities of Gosford & Wyong Public Hospitals, Gosford Private Hospital and Brisbane Waters Private Hospitals.

 This type of laparoscopic surgery involves a process of removing a large portion of the stomach, leaving behind a small stomach pouch or “sleeve” for digestion.
-We generally tell our bariatric patients that this type of bariatric surgery will leave them with a stomach that is two thirds smaller than pre-surgery – although, results and how much stomach removal takes place will always depend and vary from patient to patient.
+We generally tell our Newcastle obesity surgery patients that this type of bariatric surgery will leave them with a stomach that is two thirds smaller than pre-surgery – although, results and how much stomach removal takes place will always depend and vary from patient to patient.

 Gastric Sleeve Newcastle Surgery is a commonly practised bariatric surgery for those suffering from obesity.
 Performed laparoscopically by highly esteemed surgeon Dr. Kenneth Wong; small incisions are made to the abdomen, ensuring fast recovery, a simple healing process and minimal scarring.
 In a public or private hospital, patients are placed under general anaesthetic before the laparoscope, and several other specialist surgical instruments are then passed through the small incisions to perform the keyhole surgery.
 As well as removing a large portion of the stomach, the procedure will also involve removing part of the stomach that produces ghrelin (the hormone that boosts hunger and appetite).